 Initially this was synchronised and controlled via a tablet, connected to a Windows-based PC on the same local network.
 The project was later accepted as part of the Digital Catapult 5G Testbed Accelerator Programme, which saw the data and synchronisation servers become remote to the venue of performance, operating over the 5G network.

 The final piece of hardware was a solo actor / stage tech hand who drove the narrative performance, guided the audience members into their devices and provided ad-lib interjections as needed.
+For the prototype user tests, CreativeXR pitch and marketplace day, we were joined by Katy Schutte (Knightmare Live) to play Filby, Head of IT.

 H.G.Wells, played by Nicholas Boulton (Game of Thrones, Shakespeare in Love) who was volumetrically captured using the DoubleMe system at the Brighton Digital Catapult Immersive Lab.
 This uses two Microsoft Kinect 2 depth cameras to create a point cloud array animation file.
 This was then taken into Unity and rendered as a low-resolution hologram of the character.